-Sold in 2 sizes, all our prices include P&P. Orders placed by 10am Monday will be despatched later in the week.
+Sold in 2 sizes, all our prices include P&P. Due to production issues this product will not be despatched until early December.

 Vine Weevils are a real double whammy for gardeners...the grubs or larvae eat the roots, and the adult eats the leaves!
 The damage is distinct from slug and snail damage as they bite the edge of the leaves rather than making holes in the middle.

 Adult Vine Weevils are black beetles about 8mm long with the front part narrower than the back, so that they look as if they have a long nose, or snout.
 It is important to look for this feature, because otherwise they can be confused with ground beetles, which are a gardener's friend.
 If you see bitten edges around the leaves of your plants, then suspect vine weevil.
 To see them in numbers you will need to take a torch and go out at night-time into the garden and search among the leaves.

 The adult feeds at night on leaves, making unsightly notches around the edges, hiding during the day.
 During the period from June to August you may still be plagued by the adult beetles.
 We sell a trap for the adults, more details on this here.

 Some gardeners go out at night, and lay out a sheet underneath their most vulnerable shrubs or plants.
 Then they shake the shrub to tip the beetles onto the sheet, gather up the sheet, and dispose of the beetles.
 One tip is to sprinkle a thick layer of grit around plants at risk to deter egg-laying adults.

 Vine Weevil Grubs